lexisandoval/bar_search/README.md

 ## Usage

-To run the CLI, please make sure you are within the head bar_search folder and run the command $./bin/bar_search
+To run the CLI, please make sure you are within the head bar_search folder and run the command $./bin/bar_search Once the application is open, you may review information about 25 of Chicago's best bars by following the prompts.
+Cheers!

 ## Development